Home Compare CNM vs WSO

 Core & Main vs Watsco: Which Stock Looks Stronger in 2026?

-Core & Main holds the cleaner structural position, with the lead spread across valuation and growth.
+The structural profiles are close, with Core & Main carrying a narrow edge on valuation.
 Watsco still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.